washma-sajjad/Clinical-Variant-Analysis/README.md

 - PM2 (absence or rarity in population databases)
 - PP3 (computational evidence supporting deleterious effect)

-A final ACMG classification was assigned with justification.
+A final ACMG classification was assigned with justification in the Excel file.

 ---